pfptcommunity/senderstats/README.md

-  --hfrom HFrom                                        CSV field of the header From: address. (default=Header_From) --rpath RPath                                        CSV field of the Return-Path: address. (default=Header_Return-Path) --msgid MsgID                                        CSV field of the message ID. (default=Message_ID) --size MsgSz                                         CSV field of message size. (default=Message_Size) --date Date                                          CSV field of message date/time. (default=Date)
+  --hfrom HFrom                                        CSV field of the header From: address. (default=Header_From) --rpath RPath                                        CSV field of the Return-Path: address. (default=Header_Return-Path) --msgid MsgID                                        CSV field of the message ID. (default=Message_ID) --subject Subject                                    CSV field of the Subject, only used if --sample-subject is specified. (default=Subject)
+  --size MsgSz                                         CSV field of message size. (default=Message_Size) --date Date                                          CSV field of message date/time. (default=Date)